fmalina/revisions-blocl/activism/thealternative.md

 feeling disenfranchised and lacking any meaningful say in who forms their government?

-If we don’t, those who carry the hope for a better society, created by a better form of political governance, will have to be smart about the way they act over the next few years.
+If we don't, those who carry the hope for a better society, created by a better form of political governance, will have to be smart about the way they act over the next few years.